Zireael07/The-Veins-of-the-Earth-original/MODDING.md

 skill_... -> any bonuses the monster receives (not counting the bonuses from stats and/or feats) combat_natural -> the natural armor bonus minus the size bonus (the latter doesn't exist in VotE)

+Spells
+It is imperative that the self.project line look like:
+a) self:project(tg, x, y, DamageType.FIRE, {dam=damage, save=true, save_dc = 15}) -> save DC defined
+b) self:projectile(tg, x, y, DamageType.ACID, {dam=damage}) -> default save DC

+DamageType -> what it says on the tin.
+Special conditions, such as grease, are also coded as DamageType.

+target {type="bolt"} -> passes through the target and can hit another one target {type="hit"} -> hit one target target {type="cone"} -> a cone target {type="ball"} -> a circle around the target.
+Requires radius.

+range 3 - close range
+range 5 - medium range